 Tuareg Silver Jewelry

 The Tuareg people of the Sahara are master silversmiths.
-Their jewelry — crosses, amulets, rings, and necklaces — is distinctive, handmade, and steeped in symbolism.
+Their jewelry including crosses, amulets, rings, and necklaces is distinctive, handmade, and quite symbolic.
 The most famous piece is the Croix d'Agadez (Agadez Cross), worn as a talisman.
-Look for authentic Tuareg pieces in Tamanrasset, Djanet, and specialized shops in Algiers.
-Expect to pay $20–$150 depending on the piece.
+Try to look for authentic Tuareg pieces in Tamanrasset, Djanet, and specialized shops in Algiers.
+You can expect to pay $20–$150 depending on the piece.

 Kabyle Jewelry and Pottery

-The Amazigh (Berber) women of Kabylie produce striking enamel jewelry — brooches, necklaces, and headpieces with intricate geometric patterns in yellow, blue, and green.
-Kabyle pottery, with its hand-painted geometric designs, is equally beautiful.
-Tizi Ouzou and Béjaïa are the best places to buy directly from artisans.
+The Amazigh (Berber) women of Kabylie produce striking enamel jewelry like brooches, necklaces, and headpieces with intricate geometric patterns in yellow, blue, and green.
+The Kabyle pottery, with its hand-painted geometric designs, is equally beautiful.
+Tizi Ouzou and Béjaïa are the best places to buy directly from the local crafters.

 Handwoven Carpets and Rugs

-Algerian carpets are underrated treasures.
-Each region has its own style:
+Algerian carpets are such treasures and each region has its own style:

 - Ghardaia (M'zab) rugs: Bold geometric patterns in earth tones.